LucasDelfino92/morrowindsharp/readme.md

 ### How much space do I need to install these mods?

-Roughly 5.5GB, of which **Intelligent Textures** accounts for 65% the size of.
-And I *really* recommend you install Intelligent Textures.
+Roughly 10GB, of which **Intelligent Textures** and **AURA** account the majority of.
+The former is recommended for any new player to the game.

 ### How much time will it take me to install all mods?